Jefferies slashes price target on Li Auto Inc. [LI] – find out why.

 How has LI stock performed recently?

-Li Auto Inc. [LI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.15.
-With this latest performance, LI shares dropped by -7.27% in over the last four-week period, additionally sinking by -45.89% over the last 6 months – not to mention a drop of -36.15% in the past year of trading.
+Li Auto Inc. [LI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.39.
+With this latest performance, LI shares dropped by -9.39% in over the last four-week period, additionally sinking by -46.20% over the last 6 months – not to mention a drop of -28.25% in the past year of trading.

 Li Auto Inc. [LI]: Deeper insight into the fundamentals